Easy Baked Ratatouille Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-If you’re searching for vegetarian main dish recipes with a TON of flavor, baked ratatouille has it going on!
-This recipe is a fresh and simple version of a traditional French ratatouille recipe.
+If you’re searching for vegetarian main dish recipes with a TON of flavor, baked ratatouille is it!
+This recipe is a fresh and simple version of a traditional French ratatouille recipe, with a colorful balance of colorful veggies.

-The finished dish is sprinkled with basil pesto sauce and soft goat cheese right when it comes out of the oven.
-The cheese melts into a creamy, delicious topping that is so good.
+Bake the ratatouille in a casserole or baking dish finished dish, and top it off with basil pesto sauce and soft goat cheese when it comes out of the oven.
+The cheese melts into a creamy, delicious topping.

 - Garlic

-- Herbs – Aromatic fresh herbs like fresh basil, thyme, rosemary or marjoram.
+- Herbs: Choose a few types of aromatic fresh herbs, like fresh basil, thyme, rosemary, or marjoram.
 Dried herbs will work too.

 - Crushed red pepper flakes

-- Olive oil – I recommend a good extra-virgin oil.
+- Olive oil – I like a good extra-virgin oil.

 What to serve with ratatouille